 Why an OTel SpanExporter

-The Vercel AI SDK emits OpenTelemetry spans natively when experimental_telemetry is enabled — the same wire format every other LLM-observability tool listed in the Vercel AI SDK docs consumes (Langfuse, Helicone, Phoenix, Braintrust, Datadog, Sentry, Weights & Biases).
+The Vercel AI SDK emits OpenTelemetry spans natively whenexperimental_telemetry is enabled — the same wire format every other LLM-observability tool listed in the Vercel AI SDK docs consumes (Langfuse, Helicone, Phoenix, Braintrust, Datadog, Sentry, Weights & Biases).
 We follow the same contract so you can:

 - Wire Voight alongside one of those tools via

-- Drop in Voight as the sole observability provider,
+MultiSpanProcessor, or - Drop in Voight as the sole observability provider,

 Install